-Switzerland, with its long traditions of alternative currencies, banking and social solidarity, is home to numerous time banking programs.
-The biggest drawback is that these programs are primarily regional, with around 40 different time exchanges in operation countrywide.
+Switzerland, with its long tradition of alternative currencies, banking and social solidarity, is home to numerous time banking programs.
+The biggest drawback is that these programs is that they are primarily regional, with around 40 different time exchanges in operation countrywide.
 This limits your opportunities for earning and spending time.

-Time banking initiatives in Switzerland include Zürich Tauscht (Zurich), Zeittauschbörse Basel, Luzerner Tauschnetz (Lucerne), Ziitbörsa Chur und Umgebung (Chur), ZeitTausch Solothurn, Zeitbörse Benevol (St. Gallen), Scambio di Favori (Ticino), Zytbörse Thun, Tauschnetz Länggasse Bern, Tauschnetz Freiburg (Fribourg), Give&Get (Winterthur), and TALENT (Basel, Biel, St. Gallen, Zug, Aarau).
+Time banking initiatives in Switzerland include Zürich Tauscht (Zurich), Zeittauschbörse Basel, Luzerner Tauschnetz (Lucerne), Ziitbörsa Chur und Umgebung (Chur), ZeitTausch Solothurn, Zeitbörse Benevol (St. Gallen), Scambio di Favori (Ticino), Zytbörse Thun, Tauschnetz Länggasse Bern, Tauschnetz Freiburg (Fribourg), Give&Get (Winterthur, Zurich), and TALENT (Basel, Biel, St. Gallen, Zug, Aarau).

 The biggest drawback of Swiss time banks is that they are, as yet, somewhat rudimentary in their use of technology.
-Things like time-banking apps which would make earning and spending time more efficient are not available.
+Things like time banking apps which would make earning and spending time more efficient are not yet available.
 Online platforms are basic.
 However, if you are willing to put in more than the effort it takes to swipe a phone screen, the basic structure is there.

 If you enjoy socializing and meeting new people, the social opportunities which time banks present are worth a mention.
 Most Swiss time banks operate like clubs and organize regular meet-ups for members.
 Add to that the inevitable socializing which accompanies exchanging services with other people, and time banking becomes a useful tool to increase you circle of friends and acquaintances.